Project-Reclass/toynet-flask/README.md

 $ git submodule update --init --recursive
 ```

-You will then need to build the image.
-The default way, which will work with the Makefile here, is to go into the `toynet_mininet` submodule and run:
+You will then need to build the image which will work with the Makefile here.
+The default way is to go into the `toynet_mininet` submodule and run one of the following, also in the `toynet_mininet` directory:

+*If you want a TEST(dev) image then run:*
 ```
 $ make test-image
 ```

-if you want a test image.
-If you want a production image then run:
+*If you want a PRODUCTION(prod) image then run:*
 ```
 $ make prod-image
 ```

-also in the `toynet_mininet` directory.

 **Note:** See the [toynet_mininet README](https://github.com/Project-Reclass/toynet-flask/blob/main/toynet_mininet/README.md) for more information on building and developing `toynet_mininet`.

 # Run the service
-Make sure that, if you are testing anything related to sessions or network emulation, that you build the appropriate image (dev or prod) in `toynet-mininet`.
+**Make sure that if you are testing anything related to sessions or network emulation, that you build the appropriate image (dev or prod) in `toynet-mininet`.**

 The following tutorial applies to Linux / MacOS development environments.
 Visit Windows documentation [here](documentation/windows.md).